Eligible countries may apply for hexavalent vaccine

 • Facilitates IPV coverage: Combining IPV with pentavalent increases opportunities for under-immunised children to receive sufficient IPV doses.

-• Facilitates integration of IPV: It is anticipated that IPV will remain in routine immunisation well into the post-certification era.
+• Facilitates integration of IPV: It is anticipated that IPV will remain in routine immunisation long after certification of polio eradication.
 Providing IPV as part of a combination vaccine with other core antigens ensures streamlined integration into national immunisation programmes.

 Gavi vaccine and programme funding for hexavalent

-• Countries that decide to switch to hexavalent will have to co-finance this vaccine based on the regular Gavi co-financing policy, and they will continue to benefit from the IPV co-financing exemptions as described in the table below.
-Fully self-financing countries can request a subsidy for the purchase of hexavalent vaccines, equivalent to their IPV eligibility.
+• Gavi-eligible countries that decide to switch to hexavalent must co-finance this vaccine based on the regular Gavi co-financing policy; and they will continue to benefit from the IPV co-financing exemptions as described in the table below.

 Special considerations for switching to hexavalent